jeffreyleifer/xseed-utils/docs/_documentation/Alternative Landing Page/Alternative Landing Page.md

   - [Reference Data Set 3](https://xseed.pages.isti.com/xseed-utils/documentation/xSEED%20Reference%20Set/Reference-Set-3/): Data Set #2 with non-FDSN headers, with root objects for Manufacturer123 and OperatorXYZ

 **_Note:_** Use the sidebar navigation menu to access the above xSEED data sets and utilities as well as installation instructions.*

-### Benefits of Adopting xSEED

-xSEED offers the ability to:

-- Convert usage of FDSN time series codes (network, station, location, channel) to a variable length Uniform Resource Name (URN) for enhanced flexibility and to allow nearly unlimited future re-definition
-  - Expansion of the individual network, station and location codes to a maximum of 8 characters.
-  - The definition of a time series identifier URN and the individual codes, including an expansion of the codes is documented in a separate document
-- Incorporate critical details previously in blockettes (actual sample rate, encoding, microseconds) into the fixed section of the data header
-- Increase sample rate/period representation to a 64-bit floating point value
-- Increase start time resolution to nanoseconds
-- Specify fixed byte order (little endian) for the binary portions of the headers and define a byte order for each data encoding
-- Drop legacy data encodings and reserve their values so they are not used again in the future
-- Add a format version
-- Add a data publication version
-- Add CRC field for validating integrity of record
-- Add a “mass position off scale” flag
-- Add “Recenter” (mass, gimbal, etc.) headers
-- Add “ProvenanceURI” header to identify provenance documentation
-- Replace the blockette structure with flexible extra header construct:
-  - Specify a reserved set of extra headers defined by the FDSN, provide schema for validation
-  - Previous flags and blockette contents defined in reserved extra headers
-  - Allow arbitrary headers to be included in a record
-- Remove the restriction on record length to be powers of 2, allow variable length
-- General compression encodings for fundamental sample types and opaque data
-- Near complete preservation of miniSEED 2.4 data.
-Information that is not retained is limited to:
-  - Clock model specification per timing exception (current specification only allows a single clock model specification per record)
-  - Blockettes 400 (Beam) & 405 (Beam Delay)
-  - Blockette 2000 (Opaque Data).

 ### Overview of miniSEED